tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 It's OK to skip the fields you are unsure about.
 You can always come back to this page and adjust the details as things evolve.

+## Bulk assign applications to a project
+You also have the ability to bulk assign the applications you selected to a project.
+Simply navigate to the `Applications` tab under `ASSESS` menu or manually visit `https://<your-subdomain>.tidalmg.com/#/apps`, select the applications you want to assign by click the checkboxes and then click the `Project Assign` button.

+{% include image.html file="projects_10.png" %}

+This will brings up the a modal which contains a list of projects and you can search the name of the project by filtering the project name in the search bar above the list.

+{% include image.html file="projects_11.png" %}

+Additionally, you can easily create a brand new project by simply typing the project name in the search bar and clicking `Create New Project: [Your project name]`.
+A new project with the name you entered will be created within seconds and you can edit project details later in the project detail view.

+{% include image.html file="projects_12.png" %}

+Once you selected the project you want to assign, continue the process by clicking the `Assign N App(s) to Project`.
+Depending on the applications you selected, you will either see the confirmation modal directly if there is no application that already being assigned to project in the selected applications.

+{% include image.html file="projects_13.png" %}

+If there is any selected application which already being assigned to a project, then you will see a warning modal which contains a list of conflicted applications.
+You can resolve the conflicts by either clicking `Remove` button beside each list item to deselect the application, or clicking `Overwrite` button to force update those conflicted applications to the new project you just selected.

+{% include image.html file="projects_14.png" %}

+And finally, you will see the confirmation modal which contains the number of applications you assigned, a clickable link to the selected project so you can go check the updates you just made, and a `Return` button which will close the modal and stay you in the Application page.

+{% include image.html file="projects_13.png" %}

 ## Overview